webex/components/src/components/WebexMeeting/README.md

 # Webex Meeting Component

-Webex Meeting component displays the complete, default Webex meeting experience.
+Webex Meeting component displays the [Webex In Meeting](../WebexInMeeting) component or the [Webex Interstitial Meeting](../WebexInterstitialMeeting) component depending on the state of the meeting.

 <p align="center">
   <img src="./WebexMeeting.gif" alt="Default Webex Meeting" />